jonsabbagh1992/nasdaq_dwh/README.md

 company_name     | Text          | Name of the company
-issue_type       | Text          | refers to the common issue type of the stock. exchange         | Text          | Exchange it is trading on market_cap       | Float         | Market cap of the security calculated as shares outstanding * previous day close. week52change     | Float         | Percentage change week52high       | Float         |
+issue_type       | Text          | refers to the common issue type of the stock. exchange         | Text          | Exchange it is trading on market_cap       | Float         | Market cap of the security calculated as shares outstanding x previous day close. week52change     | Float         | Percentage change week52high       | Float         |
 week52low        | Float         |